alvanson/xltsearch/README.md

   * XLTSearch supports all file types supported by Apache Tika.
   * XLTSearch extracts a common set of metadata from all documents (where available) and makes these fields searchable.
-  * XLTSearch supports multiple indices over a set of documents, enabling the use of different analzers / configurations for different applications.
+  * XLTSearch supports multiple indices over a set of documents, enabling the use of different analyzers / configurations for different applications.
   * XLTSearch exposes the full functionality of the "classic" Lucene query parser to the user.
   * XLTSearch is permissively licensed under the Apache License 2.0.